 Pool & Game Viewing

-Tulbagh’s glorious sunny days deserve a fantastic pool to lounge beside and cool off in, and it just so happens that Vindoux is home to Tulbagh’s largest pool.
+Tulbagh’s glorious sunny days deserve a fantastic pool to lounge beside and cool off in, and it just so happens that Vindoux is home to one of Tulbagh’s largest pools.
 At 15m by 8m and 2.4m deep, the pool is perfect for dipping, diving and swimming in.
-Set in the beautifully manicured gardens, and surrounded by sun loungers, four poster beds and picnic tables, this suntrap is the a great place to unwind or have some fun.
+Set in the beautifully manicured gardens, and surrounded by sun loungers, four poster day beds and picnic tables, this suntrap is a great place to unwind or have some fun.

 The pool area is also a fantastic place to spot the wildlife in the game camp.
-We have recently introduced three zebra, four black wildebeest and a small herd of springbok, as well as a couple of tortoises.
+We have one zebra, and a herd of springbok, as well as a couple of large tortoises.
 As these are breeding herds, you could even be lucky enough to see some newborns.
 Although the animals are not tame, they are getting used to seeing people, and often graze quite happily near the fence line so that you can get a good look at them.
-We are hoping to add to our wildlife family in the future, so there could be new additions when you visit.
+Sadly we had to rehome our wildebeest due to the drought but we are hoping to add some smaller antelope to our wildlife family in the future, so there could be new additions when you visit.

-Our gym has all you need to keep the holiday flab at bay, including a good selection of cardio equipment, weights and an infrared sauna.
+Our gym has all you need to keep the holiday flab at bay, including a good selection of cardio equipment and weights.
 Use of the gym is free for Vindoux guests.

 Wine by Bike Cycle Hire

 Make time to appreciate the beauty of our valley by seeing it at a slower pace.
 Vindoux’s Wine by Bike can provide bike hire for half or full days, to allow you to explore the number of farm tracks through the orchards and vines, or to visit the nearby wine farms.
 Our hire includes helmets and water, and our bikes have specially designed wine carriers attached to them for you to easily transport your purchases.